RasaHQ/tutorial-tf-pipeline/README.md

 ```
 pip install -r requirements.txt
 ```
-2. Follow a step-by-step totorial here.
+2. Follow a step-by-step tutorial here.
 3. At any time you can load the chatbot and test it on your local machine:
 ```
 python -m rasa_core.run -d models/current/dialogue -u models/current/nlu_model